heyLu/heylu.github.com/_posts/2012-06-05-not-the-big-issues.md

      yet?)

-Some inspirations (in no particular order): Tad William's Otherland, Lighttable, Smalltalk/Lisp development environments, ZigZag and probably lots of other things.
+Some inspirations (in no particular order): Tad William's Otherland, LightTable, Smalltalk/Lisp development environments, ZigZag and probably lots of other things.

 If you're also thinking about some of these things or know